 Akeyless is a Secrets Orchestration Platform, protecting and managing credentials, certificates and keys used by machines, applications and DevOps teams, in both hybrid and multi-cloud environments.
 It offers Secrets Management with extensions that provide Secure Remote Access and Data Protection.

-The Akeyless SaaS platform is built on top of a unique KMS (Key Management System) encryption technology that enables us to provide a true Zero Knowledge solution where even Akeyless can’t access the customers’ secrets and keys.
+We built the Akeyless SaaS platform on top of a unique KMS (Key Management System) encryption technology.
+It enables us to provide a true Zero Knowledge solution where even Akeyless can’t access a customers’ secrets and keys.

 Akeyless is SOC2 Type2, ISO 27001, and GDPR compliant.